treeverse/lakeFS/design/open/uncomitted-gc.md

 Uncommitted GC must scan the bucket in order to find objects that are not referenced by lakeFS.
 To optimize this process, suggest the following changes:

-1. Divide the repository namespace into time-and-size based partitions.
+1. Divide the repository namespace into time-and-size based slices.
-2. Partition name will be a time based, reverse sorted unique identifier.
+2. Slice name will be a time based, reverse sorted unique identifier.
-3. LakeFS will create a new partition on a timely basis (for example: hourly) or when it has written < TBD > objects to the partition.
+3. LakeFS will create a new slice on a timely basis (for example: hourly) or when it has written < TBD > objects to the slice.
-4. Each partition will be written by a single lakeFS instance in order to track partition size.
+4. Each slice will be written by a single lakeFS instance in order to track slice size.
-5. The sorted partitions will enable partial scans of the bucket when running the optimized GC.
+5. The sorted slices will enable partial scans of the bucket when running the optimized GC.

 #### StageObject